nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 > 3a1.
 TaskList shows an error message <br>
   Use case resumes at step 2

+4a.
+Invalid command

+ > 4a1.TaskList shows an error message
+ > 4a2.
+Use case ends

 #### Use case: Delete task

 **MSS**